mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank.md

 Scan code and images for vulnerabilities

-Enforce policies with tools like OPA or Sentinel
+Enforce policies with tools like Sentinel >> Using Sentinel, you can enforce compliance/security as part of your CI/CD pipelines by defining policies as code.

 Implement approval gates and audit logging